Ran out of coffee? Check out our new subscription options.

 Fuel your flow.

-This first iteration of Flow State brings is a washed Sidamo from Ethiopia which brings all the fruits.
+Flow State continues to bring all the fruits with this second iteration, another washed Ethiopian coffee, this time from West Arsi.
 We’re tasting apricots, tangy marmalade, and sweet, floral honey.
 With milk this coffee turns into lemon meringue pie with a hint of skittles.

 Get free UK shipping on a subscription for 2x250g or more!